corsonr/cheat-sheets/CONTRIBUTING.md

 Try to solve a problem for each pull request.
 When in doubt, open a [new issue](#open-an-issue) so I can answer you.
 Look existing issues for ideas or to see if a similar issue has already been submitted.

-1. Fork the Github repo: `git clone https://github.com/corsonr/cheat-sheets.git`
+1. Fork the Github repo: `git clone https://github.com/corsonr/cheat-sheets.git --recursive`
 1. Create a new branch: `git checkout -b issuenumber-feature-name`
 1. Commit your changes: `git commit -m 'issuenumber-feature-name'`
 1. Push to the branch: `git push origin my-feature-name`